 That makes sense.
 Especially in the type of labor market that we're in right now, most companies are having a very hard time hiring and retaining their employees.
 So, I would think across all industries, that would be something that most companies would want to ensure and retain their employees.
 So, that's a very important point.
 So, really, just to recap, because we we've gone over a lot of important stuff here.
 The business coverage is something that those values should be reviewed at least on an annual basis.
 Looking at contingency plans, both internally, as well as externally, the business income can cover loss of revenue, not only to damage to an insured’s location, but in the event there's damage to a key supplier or a key customer.
 And any revenue is lost there just in terms of who should be involved with looking at the business income coverage from our perspective, Hunter, it's certainly the accounting side of things, as well as the operation side of the house.
 Is there anyone else that should be involved in reviewing the contingency plans and appropriate business income levels?

 Hunter Williams (08:13):

-I think you hit it on the head, it's finance and operations, but the other people that are going to be important are going to be business continuity.
-People you're going to want to understand should something happen.
+I think you hit it on the head, it's finance and operations, but the other people that are going to be important are going to be business continuity people.
+You're going to want to understand should something happen.
 Are we going to be down for a week?
 Are we going to be down for six months?
 And every industry is different.
 I did some pharmaceutical manufacturing sites at one point.
-It's not just the time to rebuild, you know, sort of your area of indemnity, but it's the time to rebuild and get re-certified at that location in order to get all the proper approvals, you may be able to rebuild the building in six months.
+It's not just the time to rebuild, sort of your area of indemnity, but it's the time to rebuild and get re-certified at that location in order to get all the proper approvals, you may be able to rebuild the building in six months.
 It may take an additional six months to get re-certified at that location and make that particular product again.
-So those are the kinds of things you really need to understand whether that's an operation or a business continuity question.
+So, those are the kinds of things you really need to understand whether that's an operation or a business continuity question.
 You're going to want to have those business continuity folks in the room when you're having that discussion.

 Jaclyn Frey (09:12):